The Remnant, v.3.

 This tower of the flock is interesting.
 Edersheim, in his book, THE LIFE AND TIMES OF JESUS THE MESSIAH (-pg.186) makes an extremely important and significant point about the location of this tower of the flock and what took place there.
 He says:

-settled conviction.
-Equally so was the belief, that He was to
+conviction.
+Equally so was the belief, that He was to be revealed

-'the tower of the flock.'
-The Migdal Eder was not the watch-tower
+tower of the flock.'
+The Migdal Eder was not the watch-tower for

 beyond Bethlehem, but lay close to the town, on the road to Jerusalem.